EvilRedHorse/dgit/README.md

 This command does three things.<br>
 1. <b>decentragit</b> sets the appropriate remote urls in your repo's .git/config file.<br>
 2. <b>decentragit</b> creates a [ChainTree](https://docs.tupelo.org/docs/chaintree.html) which gets signed by the Tupelo DLT to specify ownership of the decentralized repo.<br>
-3. <b>decentragit</b> stores that repo on Skynet, the decentralized storage solution from Sia.
+3. <b>decentragit</b> stores that repo on Public Portals, the decentralized storage solution from ScPrime.

 From there you can proceed with normal git commands.<br>